 - 39. A full-time student on a standard year of instance has a clear intention of completing eight modules within the year.
 One particular module that they start in the first semester is not completed, but the student retakes it in the second semester in place of another one, and completes it.
 In this case, the year of instance would be a non-completion, because the student completed only seven modules, rather than their overall study intention of eight. - 40.
 In completing the appropriate student record, it should be noted that some students may still have opportunities after 31 July to undergo the final assessment within 13 months of the start of their year of instance.
 Wherever possible, the provider should seek to update its student record to reflect the latest known completion status of the student.
 In doing so, providers will need to have due regard to the student record data collection timescales and the need to ensure high-quality returns.
 We may seek further information from providers that have high numbers of students with undetermined completion status.
-Students should be recorded with undetermined completion status only where an opportunity still exists for the student to undergo the final assessment within 13 months.
-They should not be treated as having undetermined completion status simply because the 13 months have not fully elapsed. - 41.
-In the HESA student data, the module outcome field (MODOUT) should be reported in accordance with these completion rules.
+Subject to any exceptional guidance that may apply, such as that issued for 2019-20 as a result of the coronavirus pandemic, students should be recorded with undetermined completion status only where an opportunity still exists for the student to undergo the final assessment within 13 months.
+They should not be treated as having undetermined completion status simply because the 13 months have not fully elapsed.

+41. In the HESA student data, the module outcome field (MODOUT) should be reported in accordance with these completion rules.
 The FUNDCOMP status of a student should in turn reflect the overall position of the student for the year of instance.